Wk4021/Discord-Reputation-Bot/README.md

 **Q: Web dashboard shows no users?**
 A: Make sure Discord bot has run first to create database with review data

+**Q: Discord widget not loading?**
+A: Verify your server has widget enabled in Discord Server Settings → Widget

+**Q: "View Post" buttons not working?**
+A: Ensure Discord bot has been running to save thread information to database

 **Q: Port 5000 already in use?**
 A: Close other applications or edit `web_dashboard/app.py` to use different port

+**Q: Dark mode not switching Discord widget theme?**
+A: Check browser console for JavaScript errors and ensure widget iframe loads properly

 **Q: Slash commands not appearing?**
 A: Use `!sync` command and wait up to 1 hour for global registration